rohan9446/llm-agent-cost-harness/METHODS.md

 lookback value and stated-vs-unstated against the shipped labels; ticker set against the derived alias map, and **portfolio weights** against the same map -- all clearly marked as derived.

+Two properties of that score are enforced rather than assumed. **It must exist**: `parser_quality_scored` fails a run with no `parser_eval.json` covering the workload — the accuracy itself is reported, not gated, because a real error rate is the finding, but its *absence* is exactly what would hide a deterministic parser that bought its saving by becoming wrong.
+And **the ruler is pinned**: `parser_eval.json` records the SHA-256 of the scorer module and of `data/vocab.json`, because the alias map decides what the derived labels expect and could otherwise be edited with every code hash in the manifest unchanged.

+Scoring runs over **attempted** queries, not successful ones, and rows whose query text is unavailable are counted and gated.
+Both rules exist because the same bias arrived twice by different routes: scoring only successes drops the parses bad enough to crash, and re-scoring a *redacted* `failures.jsonl` drops the same rows again because the text is gone.
+The second cost 2.7 points of apparent accuracy — 95.3% read as 98.0% — with no measurement having changed.

 Weights are scored because 620 of the 1,000 queries are percentage-weighted, and a parser that returns 10/90 for a 90/10 portfolio passes holding count, ticker